The Christ-ian Marriage

 "I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world." – John 16:33

-Copyright © 2008, Robin Weidner.
+Copyright © 2008, David and Robin Weidner.
 All rights reserved.
 International copyright secured.
 Used by permission.